It is easier to accept the disease, old age, and death when you are not confronted with them.

 Things today may be better than what they will be in the future:

-This friend asked me if this was not a negative way of looking at life – my answer was – yes if their mind is reacting in a strongly negative way to this news of inevitability aging and physical problems and they end up suffering more, but if they inculcated a sense of calm acceptance of all that and knew that today they are many fitters and health it is a positive way of looking at things.
+This friend asked me if this was not a negative way of looking at life – my answer was – yes if their mind is reacting in a strongly negative way to this news of inevitability aging and physical problems and they end up suffering more, but if they inculcated a sense of calm acceptance of all that and knew that today they are with mainly fitter and healthy it is a positive way of looking at things.
 It shouldn’t stop them from putting in efforts constantly to make things better for the future.

 One needs to zoom out of one’s preoccupations with the problems that they are suffering from and think of all the problems that they are not suffering from can help them be more accepting.